polyfy/polylith/readme.md

           Several ARG keys can be given, separated by colon.
           Every new key goes one level deeper into the workspace data structure.

+    FILE = Writes the output to the specified FILE.
+Will have the same effect as setting color-mode:none and piping the ouput to a file.
   Example:
     poly ws
+    poly ws get:keys
     poly ws get:keys
     poly ws get:count
     poly ws get:settings